 - Value Proposition: Specify the venture concept and value proposition (e.g., why the demand is not being met currently, or how you would generate demand for the offering). - Market & Competition: Analyze the market potential and competitive pressure for your entrepreneurial venture.
-Ask why others have not fully taken advantage of the opportunity. - Financial prospects: Present a pro-forma financial plan and statement of likely financial capital sources.
-If appropriate, consider how equity would be divided. - Risks, Uncertainties, and Hypotheses Testing.
+Ask why others have not fully taken advantage of the opportunity. - Go to Market Plan: Discuss how you will sell and deliver products.
+Simply stating "buy Google ads" is not enough think about issues like customer acquisition costs and channels. - Financial prospects: Present a pro-forma financial plan and statement of likely financial capital sources.
+Use either a bottom-up (start with the LTV and CAC of a single customer and scale from there) or Discovery-Driven Plan. - Operations: How are you going to build your product and service?
+How will you scale it? - Hypotheses Testing.
 Analyze key challenges and risks associated with the offering, together with ways your team might address those challenges.
 Identify 1-3 key assumptions in your business: assumptions that are critical to your business, and have high levels of uncertainty.
 Pick at least one of these and develop a falsifiable hypothesis, and a way to test it using MVPs, Customer Discovery, or another approach.
-Consider the risk of false positives, false negatives, and sequencing of tests. - Research: Where possible, don't just make guesses about your market, your margins, or how you might implement a business plan talk to potential suppliers, survey customers, or engage in other research efforts that might give you insight into how your plan will work in the real world.
-Even better, conduct an experiment identified in the risks section above.
+Consider the risk of false positives, false negatives, and sequencing of tests.
+Conduct at least some minimal hypothesis test using an MVP.